 I believe one of the main benefits of meditation, even if only a few minutes a day, is to allow us to create a pause between a stimulus and our response.
 More often than not, if we hear someone say something we don’t like, we may immediately react.
 Meditation allows us to easily step back and pause to provide us time to think about an appropriate response.
-A few seconds can mean the difference between a harmful reaction or a benevolent action.
+A few seconds can mean the difference between a knee-jerk reaction and a considered response.

 When something is happening to you, to see it as if it were happening to someone else, with no comment, no judgment, no attitude, no interference, no attempt to change, only to understand.
 You’ll begin to realize that increasingly you are dis-identifying from ‘me.’